hard-nett/docs/overview/terminology.md

 To further offset impermanent loss, particularly in the early stages of a protocol when volatility is high, AMMs utilize liquidity mining rewards.
 Liquidity rewards bootstrap the ecosystem as usage and fee revenues are still ramping up.

-Osmosis has many new features and innovations in development to decrease impermanent loss.

 ## Jailed